The new book 101 Habits of an Effective Complainer

 Sometimes complaining can be hard.
 You may need some confidence, it can take time or you just don’t know where to start.
 Although written in a light-hearted style this book packs a punch and will help get you in the perfect frame of mind for complaining effectively.

 101 Habits of an Effective Complainer” has been designed to improve the way you look at and make complaints.
 Each page gives you a complaining habit to consider and an example of how and why it empowers you to become more effective in getting the results you want.

 The foreword from the financial journalist, Paul Lewis, shows how anyone can benefit from this book!
 Read it cover to cover or dip into it when you need to find some inspiration from its clear examples and entertaining images.

 How to purchase 101 Habits of an Effective Complainer

 Release date 18th December 2019

-Please let me know what personalised message you would like written in the book or it will just have the signature. £12.00.
+Please let me know what personalised message you would like written in the book or it will just have the signature. £10.50.
 If the stupid PayPal form thing doesn’t give you an option to put a message you would like, don’t be beaten!
-Email me firstname.lastname@example.org saying you have just bought the book and the message you would like!
+You should receive confirmation of your order please reply to that address firstname.lastname@example.org with the message you would like!

 “If complaining is an art form, Helen Dewdney is Rembrandt.
 This book is easy to follow, beautifully written and – above all – teaches us that complaining effectively doesn’t require rudeness or angry sharp elbows.
 Dewdney’s book is a brilliant reminder that being a successful complainer (or getting what you were entitled to in the first place) is simple to achieve and can even be fun.
 Her superb how-to guide isn’t for ‘complainers,’ it’s for anybody who has ever been a consumer and been let down – it’s for all of us.”
 Robert Rinder TV Judge, Barrister, presenter, columnist